streetmix/streetmix/README.md

 ### HOWTO: Start the application

-1) Start MongoDB.

-    mongod

-2) Start the web server.
+1) Start the web server.
+(This also automatically starts MongoDB in the background.)

     cd streetmix
     npm start

-3) Load the application in your web browser.
+2) Load the application in your web browser.

     open http://127.0.0.1:8000

+**To shutdown the application cleanly** , press Ctrl-C to kill the Node process, then run `npm stop` to shutdown the MongoDB server.

 ### HOWTO: Run browser integration tests